flattiverse/connector-csharp/README.md

 # The current status

 This is the implementation of the protocol.
-It sends 10 packets to the server which echoes those packets.
+It sends 10 packets per second to the server which echoes those packets.
 Additionally the server alters those packets: Session will be the current second.

 The Server runs on `gaglxy.flattiverse.com` port `80`.
 You need to use username `Anonymous` and the password `Password`.